 In order to cope, mothers (like myself) often find ways to stay current or enriched.
 Over the years, in order to take care of my son, I have learnt so much about children’s health, nutrition, and physical growth.
-Most of the time, I read up to find answers for those queries that I have.
+Most of the time, I read up to find answers to those queries that I have.
 As such, I feel that motherhood requires a personal undertaking, and that is to stay continuously educated or trained.
-In addition, mothers need to be equipped with different set of skills to handle their growing children.
+In addition, mothers need to be equipped with a different set of skills to handle their growing children.
 Commonly, mothers learn to manage their children’s emotional and mental well-being (among other growing requirements) by enrolling in classes, researching or simply reading up.
 These days, parenting programs are also available at children or youth councils, family and community organizations.

 Lesson #4: Do it at your pace

 I sent my son to a preschool when he was about three years old.
 In those earlier days, I observed what other mothers did, and I followed.
 However, I realized many years later that he wasn’t ready at that point.
 The preschool wasn’t equipped to handle younger children adequately, and as a result, I believe my son wasn’t well taken care of.
 New mothers often feel pressurized and unsure initially, and they are convinced that certain routes should be taken but in reality, every child matures at a different pace, and they cannot be fitted into the standardized mold.